Bart Gets an Elephant: Cultural references

 The Springfield Tar Pits are inspired by the La Brea Tar Pits located in Hancock Park in Los Angeles, California.
 The museum in the background of the scene where Homer sinks into one of the tar pits resembles the George C. Page Museum of the La Brea Discoveries.
 When Stampy runs away, he passes the Republican National Convention, with people cheering, and then he passes the Democratic National Convention, with people booing.
 This is a reference to the fact that an elephant is the symbol of the Republican Party.
 Homer uses Mr. Cleanser, a parody of the detergent brand Mr. Clean, to clean the basement.
 As Bart cleans, he accidentally scrubs the paint off an American Gothic painting hanging on the wall.
-Under the paint is a message signed by the painter, Grant Wood, reading: "If you can read this, you scrubbed too hard."
+Under the paint is a message signed by the painter, Grant Wood, reading: "If you can read this, you scrubbed too hard," implying the Simpsons stole the original painting.

-The scene in which Stampy's eye is seen through a window of the Simpson family's house is similar to a scene with a Tyrannosaurus rex in the film Jurassic Park.
+The scene in which Stampy's eye is seen through a window of the Simpson family's house is similar to a scene with a Tyrannosaurus rex in Jurassic Park (1993).
 While cleaning the house, Marge turns on the radio and the song "Sixteen Tons" by Merle Travis is heard.
+Bart says "You said it, Ernie", a reference to the version by Tennessee Ernie Ford.
 The scene in which Homer crashes his car into a deer statue at the Springfield Tar Pits parodies the lyrics to the Sound of Music song "Do-Re-Mi" as Homer shouts: "D'oh!" followed by Lisa: "A deer!" and Marge: "A female deer!"
 Homer reads an old TV Guide in which the synopsis of an episode of Gomer Pyle, U.S.M.C. reads "Gomer upsets Sgt.
 Carter", a possible synopsis for every episode of that series.
 He also imagines the episode with a thought of both Carter and Pyle standing next to each other.
-Carter yells, "Pyle!" and Pyle responds, "Shazam!".
-As Stampy wreaks havoc throughout Springfield, Patty and Selma are sucked up by a tornado and fly through the air in rocking chairs, similar to a scene in the 1939 film The Wizard of Oz.
+Carter yells, "Pyle!" and Pyle responds, "Shazam!"
+As Stampy wreaks havoc throughout Springfield, Patty and Selma are sucked up by a tornado and fly through the air in rocking chairs, similar Ms. Gulch in The Wizard of Oz (1939).